 Abstract

 In the reaction between peroxidase and hydrogen peroxide, hydrogen peroxide is broken down to become water and oxygen.
-The function of the experiment tested was to see if there was peroxidase in the substrate, and to identify the rate at which it reacted in various temperatures and pHs.
+The purpose of the experiment tested was to see if there was peroxidase in the substrate, and to identify the rate at which it reacted in various temperatures and pHs.
 Without an enzyme, the reactants used a high amount of activation energy.
 When an enzyme was involved, much less activation energy is used when making the same amount of product as without an enzyme.

 Introduction